Manishearth/rust-adorn/README.md

 I intend to add support for decorating impl items and default trait methods too.
+Also passing arguments to the decorator; though rustc's current metaitem support limits us to strings (varargs are possible though).